MASSACHVSETTS INSTITVTE OF TECHNOLOGY

 You should check this page regularly for announcements, schedules of when lectures are due, and more detailed information about 6.001.

-Recitation changes contact: Sharlene Blake by email ONLY: firstname.lastname@example.org
+Recitation changes contact: Jill Fekete by email ONLY after Friday, Sept 5th: email@example.com

 Scheduled exams: (mark these on your calendar now)

 The Registrar’s office will have assigned you to a specific section of 6.001 – please ignore this assignment.
 Because of special circumstances in the class, we are going to redo the section assignments.
-During the first lecture you will be filling out a form, which we will use to assign you to a recitation section.
+During the first lecture you will be filling out a form, which we will use to assign you to a section.
 We will post section assignments on the web site later in afternoon of the first lecture.
 In order to keep sections balanced, we ask you to attend that section.
-If for some reason you cannot, you MUST contact Sharlene Blake (email@example.com) BY EMAIL asking to switch sections.
-Sharlene will try to find a new section to accommodate you, but because of the need to keep sections reasonably balanced in size, she may not always be able to do so.
-Please do not contact Sharlene until after the first day of recitations.
+If for some reason you cannot, you MUST contact Jill Fekete (firstname.lastname@example.org) BY EMAIL asking to switch sections.
+Jill will try to find a new section to accommodate you, but because of the need to keep sections reasonably balanced in size, she may not always be able to do so.
+Please do not contact Jill until after the first day of recitations.

-We will also be using use the information form to schedule you for a regular weekly tutorial.
+During the first week of sections, we will be distributing an information sheet, which we ask you to fill out and turn in.
+We will be using use the information on the form to schedule you for a regular weekly tutorial.
 A group of two or three people from the same section who would like to study together can request to be assigned to the same tutorial, though we cannot guarantee this due to schedule constraints.

 The textbook for the course is Structure and Interpretation of Computer Programs, Second Edition by Abelson, Sussman, and Sussman.
 This book can be obtained at a discount from Quantum Books.
 The book is also available (without the discount) from the MIT Press bookstore or the Coop.
 In addition, an online version is available, and can be found through the link on the course web page.